Jack-GitHub12/Hypixel-Tools/README.md

 Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin feature/my-new-feature) Create a new Pull Request

-## Current Issues

-DM me on discord Jack.#5208 with a proposed solution and I will fix!

-Current Issue : Auction Tracker requests.exceptions.MissingSchema: Invalid URL 'None': No scheme supplied.
-Perhaps you meant https://None?